Restoration, Restify, Renew, Custom

 AMX 68-70 Sail Panels.
 A number of AMX;s built in 1967 (60 AMXs built up to Dec 31st, 67) thru their introduction in February 68 didn't have shoulder harnesses.
 Some did, others did not.
 You will see brochures & drive reports of this era reflect this.
 The mounting hole in the 1/4 panel was moved in early 69 production however, but no one has ever told me why, which leads me to guess it was federally mandated change, or customers complained about it being uncomfortable in the early cars.
 And there were a number of changes AMC listened to their customers and responded to concerns, like the hard to read tachometer in 68 for instance.
 And hooded overlay.
 But this running change has always baffled me.
 Since this file is photo heavy, best way to show difference is by photos!
 This is a pair of ORIGINAL USED AMX Sail Panels.
 The 1967-68-to early 69 one is on the bottom, note the harness hole.
 The Early 69-all of 70 is on top. both original.
 This is a pair of my NEW reproductions.
 Note shoulder harness hole; the Early 1967-68-Early-59 one is on bottom; the early-69-all 1970 on top.
 I reproduced these with original grain in 2005, and sell them on ebay.
 They do not have the thin sheet of aluminum pressed behind them, but fit great, and you can get them with no hole, 67-68/early 69 hole near 1/4 glass; or early 69-thru all 70 hole in middle.
 This is a photo of a pair.

-I have a few neat items I sell, one of them is a upper and lower radiator kit, this is the hard rubber seal shown here that is stapled to the baffle.
-The other similiar and thicker one is stapled to the lower radiator support.
+Upper and lower radiator kit, this is the hard rubber seal shown here that is stapled to the baffle.
+The other similar and thicker one is stapled to the lower radiator support.
+Upper, this, fatter, lower.
+You can use heavy duty staple gun i may add (Home Depot type) to do stapling.
 Both are commonly forgotten during restoration, although some cars did not have them to begin with.
 Mine come with original staples and flat spread clips just like originals.
-Check my ebay auctions.

 AMC Go-Pack & Clock Restoration.
 A relatively new item in a sea of restoration items for the 68-70 AMX & Javelin is decals to restore the often faded faces of your 68-70 clock, 69 silver faced tachometer, 70 tachometer, and the fuel and temp gauges along with 140 miles per hour face.
 For more information, contact Mark Parks on my VENDORS list.
 You can also find his wares on ebay.